 After we have received and analyzed comments on the proposed priority, we issue an FOA that announces our final priority, based upon an analysis of the comments, and opens the competition.
 This document indicates when NIDILRR will accept applications on that topic, the deadlines, award limits and other key information for that specific grant competition.
 It will also include information on how to obtain the application kit, usually on the Web.
 It is important to read the FOA and application kit carefully as it includes important information not only on the subject matter, but on matters such as deadlines and page limits—applications are rejected for not attending to such details.

-Apply to serve as a NIDILRR peer reviewer by submitting a request and resume to the following address: NIDILRR-Mailbox@acl.hhs.gov.
-While serving on a NIDILRR review panel may be your best learning experience for writing NIDILRR proposals, serving on peer review panels for other agencies, foundations or professional publications are also good experiences.
+Apply to serve as a NIDILRR peer reviewer by submitting a request and resume by email to NIDILRR-Mailbox@acl.hhs.gov.
+While serving on a NIDILRR review panel may be your best learning experience for writing NIDILRR proposals, serving on peer review panels for other agencies, foundations or professional publications is also a good experience.

+Talk to NIDILRR.
 A discussion with NIDILRR staff can provide insight on what it takes to write a successful application.
 However, please realize that staff are limited in what they can share about a specific competition once it opens.
 It is better to call before a competition opens.
-Call Raina McDowell, the NIDILRR administrative assistant at 202-795-7398 and she will connect you to the most appropriate NIDILRR staff person to discuss your ideas or how to apply.
+Call Raina McDowell, the NIDILRR administrative assistant, at 202-795-7398, and she will connect you to the most appropriate NIDILRR staff person to discuss your ideas or how to apply.

 Back to top